-A joystick control system is standard equipment on quad engine boats.
+A joystick control system is standard equipment on triple engine and some twin engine boats.
 The joystick can only be used at slow speeds.
 It is engaged by moving the shift and throttle controls to the neutral position and pressing the Joystick button on the base of the joystick control or the keypad on the main engine controls.
 Once activated, the boat moves in the direction the joystick is pushed with engine speed increasing the further the stick is pushed, up to preset limits.
 Turning the knob on the top of the joystick rotates the boat in the direction the knob is turned.
-Another button on the joystick or engine control key pad raises the preset engine speed for maneuvering in high winds and/or strong currents.
+Another button on the joystick or engine control key pad raises the preset engine speed for maneuvering in high winds and/or strong tides.